RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 We need to actually store the data for retrieval.
 In a simple use case, you can just push documents to the database and RediSearch creates a complete index and document database.

-For storing documents, the RediSearch engine relies on Redis hash keys, where each document is represented by a single key, and each property and its value by a hash key and element.
+For storing documents, the RediSearch engine relies on Redis hashes, where each document is represented by a single key, and each property and its value by a hash key and element.
-For retrieval, we simply perform an HGETALL query on each retrieved document, returning its entire data.
+For retrieval, you simply perform an HGETALL query on each retrieved document, returning its entire data.
 If the user needs to retrieve a specific document by its ID, a simple HGETALL can be performed by the user.

 ## RediSearch in Active-Active databases